vmware-tanzu/velero/site/content/docs/main/contributions/tencent-config.md

 - `--secret-file`: Access tencent cloud COS access credential file for the "credentials-velero" credential file created above.

-- `--use-restic`: Back up and restore persistent volume data using the open source free backup tool [restic](https://github.com/restic/restic).
-However, 'hostPath' volumes are not supported, see the [restic limit](https://velero.io/docs/v1.5/restic/#limitations) for details), an integration 		that complements Velero's backup capabilities and is recommended to be turned on.
+- `--use-node-agent`: Enable Velero node-agent daemonset.
+At present, Velero File System Backup requires this daemonset, so if you are using File System Backup, it needs to be turned on.
+For the usage and limitation of File System Backup, See [File System Backup](../file-system-backup.md).

-- `--default-volumes-to-restic`: Enable the use of Restic to back up all Pod volumes, provided that the `--use-restic`parameter needs to be turned on.
+- `--default-volumes-to-fs-backup`: Enable the use of File System Backup to back up all Pod volumes, provided that the `--use-node-agent`parameter needs to be turned on.

 - `--backup-location-config`: Back up the bucket access-related configuration: